-- Experienced webmasters: Using Joomla requires at least an average level of web building knowledge.
-The number of available options is great for experienced developers to play with, but beginners might have a difficult time.
+- Experienced webmasters – Joomla requires at least an average level of web building knowledge.
+The flexibility of its editor enables experienced developers to fully-customize every aspect of the website they are working on.

 - Content-heavy websites: Multiple reviewers mentioned how easy it is to upload, edit, and manage content within Joomla’s system.

-The Joomla pricing guide shows that it’s free since it’s an open source application.
+Joomla’s pricing guide shows that it’s an open-source application and is, therefore, free to use.
 Applications similar to it have monthly fees that range from $0 to $50 for those with basic functionalities, while tools with more extensive offerings can cost up to $400 per month.

 Boutiques, restaurants, and other businesses that prefer an elegant look and an easy-to-use interface

 Retail shops with an online store that require an end-to-end ecommerce solution

 Companies that need extensive site design options but lack engineering know-how

 Those who use data-driven recommendations and accessible reporting metrics to optimize their website's effectiveness

 Joomla’s features enable users to create a website that fits their needs, brand, and business the most.
-Here are some of Joomla’s most essential features.
+Let’s take a look at some of its most essential features.

 Joomla’s SEO tools are built-in and readily available for users.
 Among these tools are metadata and keywords, mod_rewrite support for search engine friendly (SEF) URLs, and menu creation for consistent sitemaps.